Training/Staff Development

 If your district would like to request training, please contact Laurie Dils.

-OSPI sponsors various virtual professional development events each year and will resume in-person trainings as possible.
-All events will be posted here when dates are determined.
-These trainings support school staff in meeting legislative requirements for comprehensive sexual health education as described in RCW 28A.300.475.
+OSPI sponsors virtual professional development events each year to support school district staff in meeting legislative requirements for comprehensive sexual health education as described in the Revised Code of Washington (RCW) 28A.300.475, and sex trafficking awareness and prevention education as described in RCW 28A.320.168

 All times listed are Pacific Time Zone.